 Once again, Core can simplify all of this.
 Our advanced tools can easily merge data from multiple sources and systems.
 That quick conversion process reduces errors almost entirely.

-If you want to see how Core can help you eliminate errors entirely, even aside from the common issues we talked about above, send us a note.
+If you want to see how Core can help you eliminate errors entirely, even aside from the common issues we talked about above, contact us.
 We’ll walk you through the software and all of the tools you’ll get access to.